pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

 Conclusions
 -----------

 - Quality of hash functions is important.
-For applications with heavy usage of hash tables the correct choice of hash functions can be the single most significant factor determining the performance.
+For applications with heavy usage of hash tables the choice of hash functions can be the single most significant factor determining the performance.

 - The default hash function of `Long` isn't friendly towards packed values.
 If several values are kept in one